What Can a Pinched Nerve Lead to if Not Treated?

 Pain: Some people with a pinched nerve describe a burning pain or discomfort, usually near the site of the nerve that is being pinched.
 The pain may also radiate to surrounding areas.
 For example, if you pinch a nerve in your arm, you may feel this pain in your arm and moving down through your hands and fingers.

-Muscle Spasms: You may notice part of an arm or leg muscle will twitch or flutter, even when you aren’t moving it.
+Muscle Spasms: You may notice that a part of an arm or leg muscle will twitch or flutter, even when you aren’t moving it.
 This is a common form of muscle spasms when you are suffering from a pinched nerve.
 This movement may not be visible to the eye, but you’ll be able to feel it.
 The same muscles may also feel weak.

 Limited Range of Motion: One of the scarier symptoms of a pinched nerve may be trouble moving a part of your body.
 Think about when your leg last “fell asleep”- if you tried to stand up too fast, your foot likely didn’t move or bend like normal and couldn’t support you.